M.A., Dance, York University, 2012

 Artistic Advisor to Professional Training Program

-Christopher House is a choreographer, dancer, teacher, writer, and director.
+Christopher House is a choreographer, dancer, director, teacher, and writer.
 Born and raised in St. John’s, Newfoundland, he joined Toronto Dance Theatre as a dancer in 1979, was named Resident Choreographer in 1981, and became Artistic Director of the company in 1994.
-This year TDT celebrates his twentieth anniversary in this role.

 As a choreographer, he has made over sixty works for the TDT repertoire and has also created choreography for Ballet British Columbia, Lisbon’s Ballet Gulbenkian, Les Grands Ballets Canadiens, and the National Ballet of Canada, among others, and solo works for such artists as Peggy Baker, Guillaume Côté, Patricia Fraser, and Claudia Moore.
 He has directed two collaborations with Joel Gibb and The Hidden Cameras and created several short films and videos.
-His most recent choreography includes Rivers (2012) and Eleven Accords (2013), both for Toronto Dance Theatre.
+His most recent choreography includes Rivers (2012), Eleven Accords (2013), and Martingales (2014), all for Toronto Dance Theatre.

 As a performer, he has appeared in new works by Sarah Chase, Peter Chin, David Earle, James Kudelka, Mark Morris, and Peter Randazzo, among others.
 While a guest with Les Grands Ballets Canadiens, he performed the title role in Michel Fokine’s Petrouchka, also dancing in Kudelka’s In Paradisum, Nijinska’s Les Noces, as well as in his solo Schubert Dances, at the Brooklyn Academy of Music.
 He continues to perform in new choreography by Deborah Hay, Ame Henderson, and Jordan Tannahill.

-House has taught technique, creative process, improvisation, and bodywork across Canada and in the U.S.A., the U.K., and Holland.
+House has taught technique, creative process, improvisation, and bodywork across Canada and in The Netherlands, the U.K., and the U.S.A.
 Since 2006, his ongoing involvement with the experimental practice of choreographer Deborah Hay has profoundly influenced his teaching and directing.

 Christopher House is an Associate Dance Artist of Canada’s National Arts Centre.